cosmology-tech/cosmos-kit/packages/react/README.md

 ## 3. Signing Client

 There two signing clients available in `walletManager`: `stargateClient` and `cosmwasmClient`.

-A example using signing client in react components is as below.
+Using signing client in react component:

 ```tsx
 import * as React from 'react';